 - To co-develop a bespoke Collective Healing Programme based on learnings from the inquiries.

-- To pilot the programme in the community facilitated by women and youths.
+- To pilot the Collective Healing Circles in the community facilitated by women and youths.

 2. Empowering Women and Youths:

-- To establish an innovative UNESCO Future Leaders Academy
+- To establish an innovative UNESCO Leadership for the Future Academy

-- To offer co-created transformative competences programmes for empowering women and youth facilitators – the driving forces of the bespoke collective healing programmes in different communities.
+- To offer co-created transformative leadership programmes for women and youth facilitators – the driving forces of the bespoke collective healing programmes in different communities.

-- To nurture, enable and support women and youths to become pillars of their communities who will collaborate in confronting systemic discrimination and intolerance in worldwide communities.
+- To nurture, enable and support women and youth to become change-makers of their communities who will collaborate in confronting systemic discrimination and advancing social transformation.

 3. Research, Evaluation and developing UNESCO Policy Brief: